IwoHerka/auk/README.md

     name:
         !regexpr '[a-zA-Z_][a-zA-Z0-9_]*'
 ```
-For a detailed explanation of the grammar notation check out <a href="https://github.com/IwoHerka/sexpr">**sexpr**  library documentation</a>.
-In practice, almost every valid Python expression can be translated to valid s-expression.
-This includes
+For a detailed explanation of the grammar notation check out
+<a href="https://github.com/IwoHerka/sexpr">**sexpr**  library documentation</a>.
+In practice, almost every valid expression in Python can be translated to
-constructs such as `in`, callables and references:
+valid s-expression.
+This includes constructs such as `in`, callables and
+references:

 ```python
 sexp = ['in', ['identifier', 'num', [1, 2, 3]]